zaufi/zaufi.github.com/_posts/2013-11-29-kate-cppstyle-indenter.md

 (i.e. w/ leading comma in formatted (template) parameters list).
 One may read rationale of such approach in the _"C++ Template Metaprogramming: Concepts, Tools, and Techniques from Boost and Beyond"_ by David Abrahams and Aleksey Gurtovoy.
-It is really easy to miss a comma when invoke metafunctions and it would leads to really complicated compile errors (a lot of).
+It is really easy to miss a comma when invoke metafunctions and it would lead to really complicated compile errors (a lot of).
 This technique help to visually control syntax and prevent stupid errors like missed comma.

 Example: